Farncombe: History

-Farncombe is an ancient site of settlement; archaeological finds from the Bronze Age have been found in Northbourne Estate.
-In more modern history Farncombe appeared in the Domesday Book of 1086 as Fernecome.
-It was held by the Bishop of Bayeux.
+The earliest evidence of human activity is an early Anglo-Saxon spearhead, found in 1985.
+Farncombe appears in the Domesday Book as Fearnecombe, thought to mean "valley of the ferns".
+In 1086, it was held by the Bishop of Bayeux.
 Its Domesday assets were: 2 ploughs, 15 acre of meadow, woodland worth 3 hogs.
 It rendered £1 4s 0d.

-Few older buildings survive as evidence of its long history; among the oldest is a row of almshouses, built in 1622.

-One of the older buildings in Farncombe is Farncombe Infants' School, on Grays Road, near the railway station.
-It was built by subscription in 1905 and was originally a boys' school.
+Among the oldest buildings in the village is a row of almshouses, built in 1622 for Richard Wyatt, the Master Carpenter of the Carpenters' Company in London.
+Farncombe Infants' School, on Grays Road, near the railway station was built by subscription in 1905 and was originally a boys' school.
 It was a mixed infants' school from 1935, and became a junior school in 1975 with an annexe for the infants school.

 Governance

 Farncombe is part of one of the five wards that make up the town of Godalming.
-Farncombe is within the census area Godalming Farncombe and Catteshall (Ward) which had a population of 4600 in 2011.
+Farncombe is within the census area Godalming Farncombe and Catteshall (Ward), which had a population of 4,600 in 2011.